skip to content

 Where the remuneration is paid in 2024, the remuneration and related withholdings must be reported on T4 slips for 2024, which are due on or before Feb.
 28, 2025.
 The equivalent form to the T4 slip in Quebec is the RL-1 slip, which is also due on or before Feb.
 28, 2025.

-5. Take stock of the small business deduction
+Take stock of the small business deduction

-The small business deduction (SBD) reduces the corporate tax rate for qualifying businesses and therefore creates a greater deferral of tax than for business income taxed at the general corporate rate.
+The small business deduction (SBD) reduces the corporate tax rate for qualifying businesses, and therefore, creates a greater deferral of tax than for business income taxed at the general corporate rate.

-In 2023, the average combined corporate tax rate on income up to the small business limit is 12.2% or less in all jurisdictions—at least 12% points lower than the general corporate tax rates, and as much as 21% points lower depending on your jurisdiction.
+In 2024, the average combined corporate tax rate on income up to the small business limit is 12.2% or less in all jurisdictions—at least 12% points lower than the general corporate tax rates, and as much as 21% points lower depending on your jurisdiction.
 This allows for a significant tax deferral where active business income is retained in the company.
 As such, the SBD is one of the most common tax advantages available to CCPCs.

-The small business limit is currently $500,000 federally, in all provinces and territories except for Saskatchewan (where the limit is $600,000).
+The small business limit is currently $500,000 federally in all provinces and territories except for Saskatchewan (where the limit is $600,000).
 This business limit must be shared amongst corporations associated in a taxation year.
 In addition, the SBD is phase-out based on the greater of two restrictions: the taxable capital restriction and the passive investment income restriction.

 The passive investment income rules also limit access to the SBD.
 Specifically, CCPCs that earned investment income over a $50,000 threshold in the previous year are generally subject to a reduction in the amount of SBD that can be claimed for the current year.